snail-unamur/snail-website/content/authors/jerome-maquoi/_index.md

 ---
 # Display name
-title: "Martin Balfroid"
+title: "Jérôme Maquoi"

 # Username (this should match the folder name and the name on publications)
 authors:
-  - "martin-balfroid"
+- "jerome-maquoi"

 # Is this the primary user of the site?
 superuser: false